1:24 scale

 1:24 scale is a size for automobile models such as injection-molded plastic model kits or metal die-cast toys, which are built and collected by both children and adults.

+Description and context

 1:24 means that a unit of measurement, such as one inch or one centimeter, on the model represents 24 units on the actual object.
-An example would be one inch of length on a model automobile would represent 24 inches on the real vehicle.
-Primarily automobile models are made in this scale, with a few examples of tractor trailers and other larger equipment.
-In the United States there is a very minor variation of the 1:24 scale, where many automobile plastic model kits are scaled at 1:25.
+An example would be one inch of length on a model automobile would represent 24 inches on an actual vehicle.
+Primarily automobile models are made on this scale, with a few examples of tractor-trailers and other larger equipment.
+In the United States, there is a minor variation of the 1:24 scale, where many automobile plastic model kits are scaled at 1:25.

 1:24 is the largest of the traditional slot car sizes - and the earliest.
 Lionel's (USA) 1:24 electric autos of 1912-1916 became the first known commercial slot cars.
 In 1955, the Model Automobile Racing Association of Kalamazoo, Michigan, built the first track for electric rail-racing (the short-lived immediate predecessor to slot racing) in the US.
 Unlike the seminal Southport (UK) track that inspired it, the MARA table was designed for 1:24 as well as 1:32 competition.
-With that beginning, the US adopted 1:24 as the primary scale for serious competition during the heyday of slot car racing in the 1960s, while Britain and Europe favored 1:32, and have continued to do so.
+With that beginning, the US adopted 1:24 as the primary scale for serious competition during the heyday of slot car racing in the 1960s, while Britain and Europe favored 1:32 and have continued to do so.

+Non-car models

 1:24 scale is very close to the scale (1:22.5) used for European G scale narrow-gauge model trains, so 1:24 models are often used on model train layouts.
-Doll houses and furniture are also found in 1:24 scale.
+Doll houses and furniture are also found on a 1:24 scale.
 An average adult male human figure stands just under 3 in tall.